KagamiChan/KagamiChan/README.md

-Hi, this is かがみ a web front-end developer.
-In recent yaers I write JavaScript/TypeScript code, and sometimes practise C#.
+Hi, I’m かがみ, a web front-end developer.
+I have been writing JavaScript/TypeScript code for recent years, and sometimes practising C# as well.

-I like indoor activities like watching anime and reading novel.
-And I also spare some time in the development of [poi, a kancolle browser](https://github.com/poooi/poi)
+I enjoy indoor activities such as watching anime and reading novels.
+I also spend some time on the development of (poi)[https://github.com/poooi/poi], a browser for Web game Kancolle.

-I speak Chinese, English and French, and also knows a little of Japanese.
+I can speak Chinese, English and French, and I have a basic knowledge of Japanese.